 The type of personal information we collect derives from the information members provide to Edinburgh University Press (EUP) when they apply for membership i.e. title, full name, postal address and e-mail address (if applicable).
 This information is collected to administer your membership of the Society, so the legal basis for collection of this information is “legitimate interest”.
-EUP provides the Society with an electronic spreadsheet containing this information and the Society stores it securely and makes it available only to the Society’s Membership Officer, the Honorary Secretary and the International Representatives Co-ordinator.
+EUP provides the Society with an electronic spreadsheet containing this information and the Society stores it securely and makes it available only to the President, Membership Officer, Secretary, Newsletter Editor and International Representatives Co-ordinator.

 The Society will not share any of your personal data with third party organisations for marketing purposes.
 The Society has to outsource functions for which it does not have the necessary internal capacity, so postal addresses are shared with a third party organisation to send you the Society’s Newsletter and with another mailing company to send you the AGM documents.
 We will continue to monitor the companies with which we work to ensure that they remain GDPR compliant and will not pass on your data to any other third party organisations.
 The Society only uses these companies to provide you with the publication and documents stated and for no other purpose.

 You also have the right to view, edit and ask us to delete all the information that we hold on you.
 However, if you ask us to delete all of your information, the Society for the History of Natural History will not be able to maintain your membership as it will not be able to honour its obligations to you as a member.